Immigrate to Malaysia from US

 Is US-Israeli dual citizenship recognized in Malaysia?

 Unfortunately, the Malaysian authorities do not allow the entry of citizens with US-Israeli dual citizenship who present the Israeli passport.
 In this case, an American passport is required.
 If you need legal advice on this matter, please feel free to address your inquiries to our team of advisors.
+They can help you move to Malaysia.

 US company relocation in Malaysia